$150

-We will pick you up from your hotel at 7:30 am with our private van and head to the Sacred Valley of the Incas
+Pick up from your hotel at 7:30 am in our private van and head to the Sacred Valley of the Incas.

-Our first stop is the Manos de la Comunidad, which has a variety of Camelids indigenous to Peru like the llama, alpaca, guanacos and the Vicuna that produces very fine wool and can only be shorn every three years.
-We visit this farm to pet, feed and take pictures with these animals.
-Also, in the center are local women dressed in local garments, weaving items using the wool from these animals.
-As you exit, you will encounter a museum and souvenir shop.
-The workers are always around to answer any questions, but you never feel pressurized to buy anything.
+Our first stop is the Manos de la Comunidad, which has a variety of Camelids indigenous to Peru like the llama, alpaca and guanacos.
+The Vicuna that produces very fine wool and can only be shorn every three years.
+Visit the farm to pet, feed and take pictures with the animals.
+At Manos de la Comunidad are local women dressed in local garments.
+See them weaving items using the wool from these animals.
+As you exit, encounter a museum and souvenir shop.
+The workers are always around to answer any questions, but you should never feel pressurized to buy anything.

-Then, we stop at the Mirador of Taray to enjoy a beautiful overhead view of the Urubamba valley, which accents the surrounding mountains.
-Next, we head to the Pisac archaeological site, where you can see the biggest Inca cemetery with more than 2,000 tombs lining the mountain side.
-We learn more about the value of this site in terms of Agriculture.
-Explore the many inca farming terraces, food storage warehouses at the top of the hill and the water channels for irrigation purposes.
+Stop at the Mirador of Taray to enjoy a beautiful overhead view of the Urubamba valley, which accents the surrounding mountains.
+Later, head to the Pisac archaeological site, where the biggest Inca cemetery with more than 2,000 tombs lining the mountain side is located.
+Learn more about the value of the site in terms of Agriculture.
+Explore the many Inca farming terraces, food storage warehouses at the top of the hill and the water channels for irrigation purposes.

-Then, we start driving towards Urubamba for lunch, passing small farming towns like Coya and Calca before stopping at the foot of Urubamba for a delectable buffet lunch.
+Then, we drive to Urubamba for lunch, passing small farming towns like Coya and Calca before stopping at Urubamba for a delectable buffet lunch.
 The restaurant has an impressive spread of different foods and is vegan and vegetarian friendly.
 There is a variety of fresh vegetables, salads, protein dishes, desserts and tea and coffee.

-On our way to ATV camp, the guide covers the correct use of the ATVs so we are ready to get going on our way to the Salt Mines first.
-Enjoy this incredible historical site, that has been mined pre-Inca and continues to be the bread and butter for this small community.
-The salt stream above feeds the thousands of salt pans, once the water has evaporated the salt is collected and sold.
-The salt mines are one of the few left in the world that produce a natural pink salt and have not adopted any modern techniques for mass salt mining.
+On our way to ATV camp, the guide covers the correct use of the ATVs so we are ready to get going on our way to the Salt Mines.
+Enjoy this incredible historical site, that has been mined since pre-Inca times and continues to be the bread and butter for this small community.
+A salt stream above feeds the thousands of salt pans, once the water has evaporated the salt is collected and sold.
+These salt mines are one of the few left in the world that produce a natural pink salt.
 The locals have full mining rights and all the salt sold on site belongs to the locals.
-It still supplies Peru with over 90% of its salt.
 A great place to grab another souvenir.

 After our tour ends in Ollantaytambo, we drive you back to Cusco arriving at around 6:30pm.